 You can buy and export some medicines but not others.
-Unfortunately, you are unlikely to be able to buy and send cancer medicines.
+Unfortunately, you are unlikely to be able to buy and send cancer medicines abroad.

 Regulations in the UK and other countries

-If you can buy the medicine, you need to find out about export licenses from the Home Office or the Medicines and Healthcare products Regulatory Agency (MHRA).
+If you can buy the medicine, you need to look at export licenses from the Home Office, or the Medicines and Healthcare products Regulatory Agency (MHRA).
 They regulate medicines going in and out of the UK.

-The Home Office tell us that you can’t get a license to send controlled drugs by post.
+The Home Office tells us that you can’t get a license to send controlled drugs by post.
 Controlled drugs include strong painkillers such as morphine.

 Most countries have restrictions on medicines you can send or take in.
 The restrictions vary a lot between countries.
-So you need to check with the country’s embassy or High Commission about their restrictions on imported medicine.
+So you need to check with the country’s Embassy or High Commission about their restrictions on imported medicines.

 Types of medicines

-Whether you will be able to get hold of the medicine you want to send will depend on its type.
+Whether you will be able to buy the medicine you want to send will depend on its type.
 In the UK, there are 3 groups of medicines.

-These are over the counter medicines, that you can buy freely, for example from a local supermarket.
+These are often called over-the-counter medicines.
+You can buy them freely without needing to go to a pharmacy, for example from a local supermarket.
 The amount and type of drug you can send abroad may still be restricted by the: